bernas12/Portfolio/DevOps PipeLine/PipeLine Infra/README.md

 Before running the Terraform make sure to have:

-    - Terraform and AWS CLI installer
+    - Terraform and AWS CLI installed
     - Update the variables.tf file with your information